Unboxed-Software/solana-course/content/token22-on-chain.md

 }
 ```

-This data type expects four different `AccountInfo` types, all of which should have been passed into our program.
+This data type expects four different `AccountInfo` objects, all of which should have been passed into our program.
+Just like with the `cpi_program`, we can build this `TransferChecked` data struct by referencing `self` which gives us access to all of the accounts defined in the `Stake` data structure.
+Note, this is only possible because `transfer_checked_ctx` is being implemented on the `Stake` data type with this line `impl<'info> Stake <'info>`.
+Without it, there is no self to reference.

 ```rust
 impl<'info> Stake <'info> {